-Parents search for answers in cancer diagnoses in Johnson County
+Parents seek answers about cancer cases in Johnson County

 "ISDH’s current guidelines for responding to inquiries related to suspected cancer clusters align with the 2013 guidelines from the CDC and the Council of State and Territorial Epidemiologists.
 These guidelines have not changed since the passage of Trevor’s Law.
 The ISDH will continue to monitor for new guidance or changes in resources provided by federal partners."

-"Under Trevor's Law we do absolutely have a cancer cluster here in Johnson County," Davidson said.
+"Under Trevor's Law, we do absolutely have a cancer cluster here in Johnson County," Davidson said.

 The Johnson County Health Department said there is no cancer cluster.

 But it's just one part of the parents' efforts.
 They've spent countless hours visiting with legislators, researching, raising awareness and now, testing.
-They want to know if contaminants from a Superfund site in Johnson County and other spaces they believe to be contaminated are impacting homes.
+They want to know if contaminants from a Superfund site in Johnson County and other spaces they believe to be contaminated are affecting homes.
 Both Emma and Zane grew up within miles of the site, the women said.

-"Our ultimate goal is to get the EPA to re-evaluate the Webb Wellfield because right now it's a non-priority list Superfund," Rhinehart said.
+"Our ultimate goal is to get the EPA to re-evaluate Webb Wellfield because right now it's a non-priority list Superfund," Rhinehart said.

-They're working with the non-profit organization, the Edison Wetlands Association, which works in toxic waste site clean up and environmental restoration.
+They're consulting with a nonprofit organization called the Edison Wetlands Association, which works in toxic waste site cleanup and environmental restoration.

-"One thing that was never investigated up to this point was to see if that groundwater had migrated underneath the homes and could be potentially impacting the indoor air of those homes," Shannon Lisa, a program director for EWA, said.
+"One thing that was never investigated up to this point was to see if that groundwater had migrated underneath the homes and could be potentially impacting the indoor air of those homes," said Shannon Lisa, a program director for EWA.

-The organization said it's spent the past year pouring through more than 30,000 documents obtained through FOIA requests and is now doing vapor intrusion sampling to test 14 homes.
+The organization said it's spent the past year poring through more than 30,000 documents obtained through FOIA requests and is now doing vapor intrusion sampling to test 14 homes.
 A petition to the EPA on the testing has already garnered more than 8,000 signatures.

 "We're looking for site specific contaminants for a few of the local contaminated sites in Johnson County," Lisa said.

-While they wait for data to come back, they're sharing information with the community Thursday night.
-Residents, and other families impacted by cancer, attended the meeting, including Angie Brennan.
+While they wait for data to come back, they shared information with the community Thursday night.
+Residents and other families affected by cancer attended the meeting, including Angie Brennan.

 Brennan said her daughter, Karley, was diagnosed with cancer in 2008 when she was 8 years old.
 But Brennan said they learned that a child who lived in the same apartment unit as them prior to them passed away from cancer.
 Karley has been cancer free since 2012.

-"Answers, I want answers to find out, is there something causing this?
+"Answers.
+I want answers to find out, is there something causing this?
 What can we do?"
 Brennan said.

-It's answers Rhinehart and Davidson are looking for, too.
+Rhinehart and Davidson are looking for answers, too.

 Davidson recalls a closet full of t-shirts from fundraisers for other children.
+Those kids--and their own--are helping them move forward.

 "She'd tell me keep going, keep going," Rhinehart said of Emma.